DeStorm Power: Be Careful

 A mixtape by DeStorm, Be Careful, was released May 1, 2012.
 Blais, Lone Monk, Christopher Charles, Alex J and Owen Hill Jr. were among the album's producers.

 Initially, the album was released in digital and physical CD form; additionally, limited-edition USB keys with the album preloaded onto them were sold soon after release, which were previously only available at a private launch party for the album.

 King Kong

 A mixtape by DeStorm, King Kong, was released February 3, 2013.

+Caught Series

+An album by DeStorm, Caught Series, was released August 17, 2017.
+It is the soundtrack album for his web series, Caught.